-This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2022), Working Together to Safeguard Children (2018), and the Governance Handbook.
+This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2022), Working Together to Safeguard Children (2018), and the Governance Handbook. in addition DfE's filtering and monitoring standards.
 We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners.

 This policy is also based on the following legislation:

-- Section 175 of the Education Act 2002, which places a duty on schools and local authorities to safeguard and promote the welfare of pupils - The School Staffing (England) Regulations 2009, which set out what must be recorded on the single central record and the requirement for at least one person conducting an interview to be trained in safer recruitment techniques - The Children Act 1989 (and 2004 amendment), which provides a framework for the care and protection of children
+- Section 175 of the Education Act 2002, which places a duty on schools and local authorities to safeguard and promote the welfare of pupils - The School Staffing (England) Regulations 2009, which set out what must be recorded on the single central record and the requirement for at least one person conducting an interview to be trained in safer recruitment techniques

-- Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18 - Statutory guidance on FGM, which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM - The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children - Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children - Statutory guidance on the Prevent duty, which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism - Information Sharing (2018) https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/72 1581/Information sharing advice practitioners safeguarding services.pdf - The Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 (referred to in this policy as the 2018 Childcare Disqualification Regulations) and Childcare Act 2006, which set out who is disqualified from working with children - This policy also meets requirements relating to safeguarding and welfare in the Early years foundation stage statutory framework (EYFS) March 2021 - The school follows to locally agreed multi-agency procedures that have been put in place by DSPP. https://safeguarding.dudley.gov.uk/safeguarding/partnership/meetings/safeguarding-children-partnership-group/
+- The Children Act 1989 (and 2004 amendment), which provides a framework for the care and protection of children - Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18 - Statutory guidance on FGM, which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM - The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children - Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children - Statutory guidance on the Prevent duty, which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism - Information Sharing (2018) https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/72 1581/Information\sharing\advice\practitioners\safeguarding\services.pdf - The Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 (referred to in this policy as the 2018 Childcare Disqualification Regulations) and Childcare Act 2006, which set out who is disqualified from working with children - This policy also meets requirements relating to safeguarding and welfare in the Early years foundation stage statutory framework (EYFS) March 2021

+The school's policy has been written taking into consideration our locally agreed multi-agency procedures that have been put in place by the three safeguarding partners: